 components.
 Adaptation of the plant for new or changed products.
 Increase

 in piece number and cycle time.
 Guaranteed spare parts availability.

-  the process of devising a unique method of
+the process of devising a unique method

-  solving a problem due to lack of time or
+due to lack of time or

 resources.
 In a technical context, this can mean adapting a device for